shsimm/Unsupervised-Modelling-Semantic-Clustering/README.md

 # Gene Set Variation Analysis (GSVA)

 This analysis conducts a Gene Set Variation Analysis using the 'GSVA' package (Hänzelmann et al., 2013).

-This is a differential expression technique used to swap out the traditional _gene expression_ (outcome) - preditor + model with instead _gene set variation_ (outcome) - preditor + model
+GSVA is derivative of a traditional differential expression technique, but instead of a traditional _gene expression_ (outcome) - preditor + model design with you have instead _gene set variation_ (outcome).
+This technique uses a random walk approach.

 There are **four** analyses
  1) Gene Set Variation Analyses